-Supplier relationship management (SRM), in simplest terms, refers to interacting with and managing third-party vendors that provide goods, materials, and services to your organization.
-It sounds easy enough—you choose suppliers that are cost-efficient and easy to work with to maximize the value of the relationship.
+Supplier relationship management (SRM), in simplest terms, refers to interacting with and managing third-party vendors that provide goods, materials, and services to your organisation.
+It sounds easy enough—you choose suppliers that are cost-efficient and easy to work with to maximise the value of the relationship.

 Of course, like most modern business practices, it’s become much more complicated than that.
 Supplier management has gone through a major transition over the last few years because of growth in technology and the global scale of the economy.
 You have so many supplier choices that it’s hard to choose the best fit, but using emerging strategies to streamline your supplier management system can help a lot.